 Master Scuba Diver or Divemaster?

-So you’ve completed your Open Water Course and discovered an amazing new world beneath the surace, falling in love with the corals, colours and the marine life.
+So you’ve completed your Open Water Course and discovered an amazing new world beneath the surface, falling in love with the corals, colours and the marine life.
 You’ve continued your diving education and completed your Advanced and Rescue Diver courses and now you have come to a crossroads..
 What to do next?
 Master Scuba Diver or Divemaster?

 A Master Scuba Diver is a rating that recognizes certain diving achievements and qualifications, such as having a minimum of 50 logged dives and at least 5 different Specialty Diver Certifications.
 Fewer than 2% of divers ever achieve this rating, so if you do go for it, you will have something to brag about!

 On the other hand, a Divemaster is the first professional level of diver qualification.
-A Divemaster’s duties can vary depending on the workplace; however they generally have the responsibility of leading a group of certified divers around a dive sites, organizing dive school logistics and assisting instructors when they are teaching courses.
+A Divemaster’s duties can vary depending on the workplace; however they generally have the responsibility of leading a group of certified divers around a dive sites, organising dive school logistics and assisting instructors when they are teaching courses.

 I went down the professional route and chose to do my Divemaster course on Koh Tao.
 Koh Tao is a small Island off the east coast of Thailand and with its calm conditions, warm tropical water and great visibility it’s easy to see why there are over 60 dive schools here.
 Many dive schools offer both of these courses and offer free diving for the duration of either course.